04 June 2020

 In fact, the opposite may be true.
 People are finding more delight in rediscovering old technology.

 The reverse trend is driven by the cognitive dissonance of welcoming new technology while at the same time feeling a wistful sense of losing something authentic as the old method or gadget is retired to make way for the new and improved.

-Wouldn't it be nice to have a remote TV control with less buttons, mobile phones that just texted and dialed numbers, cars you could fix yourself with 3 spanners, a spark plug socket and a screwdriver, and groceries and household goods that don't come entombed in so much cardboard and plastic we can never seem to find enough space in the recycling bin.
+Wouldn't it be nice to have a remote TV control with fewer buttons, mobile phones that just texted and dialed numbers, cars you could fix yourself with 3 spanners, a spark plug socket and a screwdriver, and groceries and household goods that don't come entombed in so much cardboard and plastic we can never seem to find enough space in the recycling bin?

 However, speaking of the past, let's go back in time to when technology was a happening thing...

 Technology has been a great tool for marketers